Tiiny Host Alternative for AI-generated HTML previews

 What to upload instead of source code

-For one standalone HTML document, upload the .html file directly or paste the full HTML source.
+For one standalone HTML document, upload the .html or Markdown file directly or paste the full HTML source.
 For multi-file websites, upload a built output folder or zip with index.html and assets.

 For React, Vue, Next, Astro, Svelte, or Vite projects, run the build command first.
 Do not upload raw folders containing package.json, src, node_modules, and unbuilt source files.